Abhishek-MSBI/Automated-QSAR-Modeling-for-BACE1-Inhibitors/README.md

 # 🧬 Automated QSAR Modeling for BACE1 Inhibitors

-End-to-end QSAR pipeline for predicting bioactivity of BACE1 inhibitors using machine learning and deep learning approaches.
+End-to-end QSAR pipeline for predicting bioactivity of BACE1 inhibitors using machine learning approaches.
 Fully automated — from data acquisition to final report generation.
-Ideal for computational drug discovery and M.Sc.
-Bioinformatics major projects..

 📌 Project Overview
 This project implements a fully automated Quantitative Structure–Activity Relationship (QSAR) analysis pipeline to predict the inhibitory activity (pIC₅₀) of small molecules targeting BACE1 (Beta-secretase 1) — a key enzyme in Alzheimer's disease pathology.